A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums

 The generalization to a \emph{linear combination} of actions of the first~$p$ $\varphi$-functions on the vectors $\bb v_\ell$

 requires first the application of the common quadrature rule to the scaled linear combinations

-has to be repeated for $j=s,s-1,\ldots,1$.
-We stress again that all the computations in~\eqref{eq:lincombcompl} are performed in a $\mu$-mode fashion and no action of the matrix $K$ is needed.
-Notice also that, from the squaring formula, we obtain at no additional cost the quantities $\Phi_{j-1}(K)\bb v_{1,2,\ldots,p}$, $j=2,\ldots, s$, which can be employed in the efficient implementation of exponential integrators that require, for instance, combinations of the form
+has to be repeated for $j=s,s-1,\ldots,1$. {Clearly, the action of $\exp(K)$ on the vector $\bb v_0$ can be added to the linear combination $\Phi_0(K)\bb v_{1,2,\ldots,p}$ at the cost of a single additional Tucker operator {of type \eqref{eq:tucker}}.} We stress again that all the computations in~\eqref{eq:lincombcompl} are performed in a $\mu$-mode fashion.
+Notice also that, from the squaring formula, we obtain at no additional cost the quantities $\Phi_{j-1}(K)\bb v_{1,2,\ldots,p}$, $j=2,\ldots, \hat s$, which can be employed in the efficient implementation of exponential integrators that require, for instance, combinations of the form {

-An explicit example will be presented in Section~\ref{sec:row-wise}.
+with $c_j=c/2^{j-1}$ and $c\in\CC$.} An explicit example will be presented in the numerical experiment of Section~\ref{sec:row-wise}.

-We now summarize the number of Tucker operators needed by the whole procedure to obtain quantity~\eqref{eq:lincomb}, together with $\hat s$ scales~\eqref{eq:scallincomb}.
+We now summarize the number of Tucker operators needed by the whole procedure { inside \textsc{phiks}} to obtain the quantities in formula~\eqref{eq:scallincomb}.
 For each quadrature point we need to compute $p$ Tucker operators.
 Then, for each step of the squaring phase, we have $p$ Tucker operators.
 Finally, we have one Tucker operator for the computation of $\exp(K/2^{j-1})\bb v_0$ for each $j=1,\ldots,\hat s$.
 Therefore, the total number of Tucker operators is